 Sadly, at the time of writing, we don’t have a single piece of Peach Tanzanite in stock.
 If that has changed by the time you are reading this, clicking the below button will take you to the pieces we’ve obtained.
 Good luck!

 If your Tanzanite has lost some of its lustre and brilliance, it is likely in need of a gentle clean.
 We'd recommend using some warm soapy water (use only a very mild detergent like washing up liquid) and a soft lint-free microfibre cloth.
 Dampen a part of the cloth in the soapy water and gently brush away at the gemstone until the accumulated dirt is washed away, and your gem should look as good as new.

 Don't forget to clean the underside of the gemstone too, as dirt on the back of a stone can stop the light properly bouncing in and out of the stone, giving it a duller than usual appearance.
 Never steam clean your Tanzanite, and avoid ultrasonic cleaners too.

 Tanzanite measures 6.5 on the Mohs scale of mineral hardness.
 This is softer than gemstones such as Sapphire, Ruby and Emerald, but is still reasonably robust as long as you don't allow any direct strikes to the gem and avoid any sudden changes in temperature.
 Also, be sure to avoid extreme temperatures.

-As with all jewellery, keep each piece in a separate box or pouch if you can, or in a box that stops items rubbing against or scratching others.
-As always, remove jewellery before exercising, doing housework, or when using any harsh chemicals like bleach or acid.
+As with all jewelry, keep each piece in a separate box or pouch if you can, or in a box that stops items rubbing against or scratching others.
+As always, remove jewelry before exercising, doing housework, or when using any harsh chemicals like bleach or acid.

 WHERE TO BUY TANZANITE